Yaw-Dev/Yaw-Dev/README.md

 ## Hi there 👋
 I'm Nikos, an 18 year old dude from Greece.
-- Learning Python & C#
+- Learning C & Python
-- Interested in Javascript
+- Interested in Javascript & C#

 **💻 Studying @ The University of Thessaly (UTH)**